vinialves/diff-api/README.md

 * Improve the insight in where the diffs are, maybe providing
 more information than just the byte index and the number of different bits.

 * Data persistence.
-It would become a requirement if the system need to be morefail-proof.
+It would become a requirement if the system need to be more fail-proof.

 * If scalability becomes a requirement, this application was made using spring boot
 which is powerfull to build microservices.
 The microservices architecture can be considered,